BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 **Making custom game flags**
 ####

-Making custom game flags is actually pretty straightforward!
+Making custom game flags is pretty straightforward!
 All you need to do is find an existing game flag file, and duplicate it to begin editing it.
 Generate a new UUID for the flag within that file, give it a new name, a description to remind you what the flag is for, and then change the file name to the UUID you gave the flag within the code.
 Keep in mind the usage type!
 As mentioned above, there are multiple different kinds of flags, which usually correspond to their usage type.

 For instance, most HasMet flags (flags that determine whether a given character has met another character) are given usage type 6, which usually corresponds to the Dialog flag type in the DialogsBinary files (I believe this flag type is used to mark flags that are tested in dialog specifically, instead of elsewhere in the game, but I'm not entirely sure yet.)
 Global flags are often given usage type 5, and so on.
 I'd recommending finding a flag that has the same flag type in the DialogsBinary files as the flag you're trying to create, so you can keep the usage type consistent.